Averykev/Sleep_Study_Visualizations/README.md

 # Sleep Study:

+INSTRUCTIONS:  To see this project just open the "app.py" file and run it in the terminal.
+You should be able to view a link to the site from there.
+If not you can visit  https://averykev.github.io/Sleep_Study_Visualizations/

 Summary:

 This project presents several visualizations showing the affects of sleep throughout different parts of the country.